citp/privacy-policy-historical/w/wo/wor/workingmother.com.md

-> *The following text is extracted and transformed from the workingmother.com privacy policy that was archived on 2004-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20040622141006id_/http%3A//www.workingmother.com/privacy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the workingmother.com privacy policy that was archived on 2005-04-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050425083443id_/http%3A//www.workingmother.com/privacy.shtml) for the most accurate reproduction.*

-# WorkingMother
+# Working Mother Media: Working Mother Magazine

+Events Calendar

 Working Mother Media, Inc. and its affiliated companies (collectively, "Working Mother Media," "We," "Us") provide a variety of e-commerce and other online services ("Services") through its Web sites located at, including but not limited to <http://www.workingmother.com/> (the "Sites").